 Learn something new every day More Info... by email

-For those who don’t like a traditional nine-to-five Monday through Friday job, where they are trapped behind a company desk, working as an on-call insurance inspector can be a good option.
-A freelance insurance inspector travels around to different locations to gather property and automobile information related to damage claims and insurance eligibility assessments.
-No specialized education or certification is required to become an insurance inspector.
+For those who don’t like a traditional 9-to-5, Monday through Friday job, where they are trapped behind a company desk, working as an on-call insurance inspector can be a good option.
+A freelance inspector travels around to different locations to gather property and automobile information related to damage claims and insurance eligibility assessments.
+No specialized education or certification is required for this position.

-In many cases, anyone who wants to work as an freelance insurance inspector can go to an insurance company website and apply online.
+In many cases, anyone who wants to work in this field can go to an insurance company website and apply online.
 Typically, whoever applies this way becomes part of a database, and when a company is in need of an inspection, the appropriate person at the insurance company can contact an inspector on or near the top of the list.
-The quicker an insurance inspector submits his reports to the companies he works for, the higher up on the list his name and contact info is likely to appear.
+The quicker an inspector submits his reports to the companies he works for, the higher up on the list his name and contact info is likely to appear.
 In this way, he will usually have more opportunities to make a good living.